HerMajestyDrMona/IgnoreDoubleMouseClick/README.md

 - Should the program start as administrator?
   - 1 = YES.
 The program will check if the current instance is elevated.
 If it isn't, the program will show the UAC prompt asking to start it as administrator.
-  - 0 = NO. The program will work in the normal mode, but dragging from the other programs that are running as administrator might not work.
+  - 0 = NO. The program will work in the normal mode, but monitoring mouse click in the other programs that are running as administrator won't work.
 ```
 StartThisProgramAsAdministrator=0
 ```